poomstas/contrastive_learning/README.md

 At first glance, I found this counterintuitive as we already have a latent representation of the input after `f(·)`.
 However, the authors have demonstrated that using the projection head improves the representation quality of `h_i` and `h_j`.

-See section 4.2 of the original paper for a detailed explication of the choice to put a projection head.
+See `section 4.2` of the original paper for a detailed explication of the choice to put a projection head.

 Model is implemented in `./src/model.py` file.

 ## Contrastive Learning: the Loss Function

 The essence of contrastive learning is captured in the loss function below.
+The contrastive loss function (named NT-Xent, normalized temperature-scaled cross entropy loss) is one that measures the similarity between two vectors.

 <p align='center'>
     <img src='/README_imgs/LossFunc.png' width='400' title='Contrastive Learning Loss Function'>
 </p>

+- `z_i` and `z_j` are latent feature representations put through the projection head `g(·)`.
+- `tau` is the temperature parameter that controls the softness of the contrastive loss (small -> sensitive to differences)
+- `sim(u, v)` is the function that measures the similarity of two vectors.
+The original paper uses the dot-product of L2 normalized vectors `u` and `v`.

 # Running the Code
 ## Environment Setup
-`/txt/installation_instructions.txt` file contains the conda install commands required to run the project.
+`/txt/installation_instructions.txt` file contains the conda and pip install commands required to set up the environment for the project.

 ## Download ShapeNet Dataset
 Once the environment is set up, run the `/data/download_shapenet_data.py` file to download the ShapeNet dataset to `./data/ShapeNet`.
 New directories will be created.